Events

 While SALT II and the end of the Vietnam War somewhat lessened tensions between the United States and Soviet Union, the Soviet Union's involvement in what is now known as the Soviet-Afghan War increased international tensions further still.

-The Soviet Union naturally assisted the newly ruling People's Democratic Party of Afghanistan.
 Just as naturally, the United States secretly supported Afghan rebels. ( source: Conor Tobin's 'The Myth of the "Afghan Trap": Zbigniew Brzezinski and Afghanistan, 1978-1979' )

 As a result of this war, the then-current President of the United States Jimmy Carter withdrew the agreements of SALT II from being ratified, in practice invalidating the signed treaty.